 Vinegar is often used to clean wood, but if your goal is lightening a stain, then vinegar is probably not your best bet.

-Vinegar may be associated with stain lightening as bleaching wood is a popular method for lightening stain and having a vinegar and water solution is suggested for cleaning it up.
+Vinegar may be associated with stain lightening as bleaching wood is a popular method for lightening stain.

 How do you lighten a stain before applying?